Menu

 If you have any questions or would like further information, please feel free to contact us at imperialnetballacademy@gmail.com.

-Road Safety: 20mph Consultation - have your say!
+Road Safety: 20mph Consultation - Have Your Say!

 Bristol City Council is proposing safer 20mph speed limits for around 100 of Bristol’s most dangerous roads to make walking, cycling, and driving to and from school and around the city safer.
 Although these roads make up only 8% of Bristol’s network, they account for around 30% of serious crashes.